James Benjamin Parker: Aftermath

-After the shooting, Parker was approached with several commercial offers, including from one company who wanted to sell his photograph.
-He refused, stating in a newspaper interview that "I do not think that the American people would like me to make capital out of the unfortunate circumstances.
+After the shooting, Parker was praised in both black and white press stories for saving McKinley's life; the Washington Evening Star published the first photograph of him on September 11.
+It described him as six feet four inches tall, "peaceful", "law-abiding", but known for bravery, and noted that a public fund had been organized in Washington for his benefit.
+Parker received awards for his efforts.
+He was even inducted into the Don't Knock Society, an all-white fraternal organization.
+He received several commercial offers, including one from a company that wanted to sell his photograph.
+He refused, saying in an interview: "I do not think that the American people would like me to make capital out of the unfortunate circumstances.
 I am glad that I was able to be of service to the country."
-Prior to McKinley's death, when his outlook for recovery appeared promising, the Savannah Tribune, an African-American newspaper, trumpeted of Parker "the life of our chief magistrate was saved by a Negro.
+Before McKinley died, when his outlook for recovery appeared promising, the Savannah Tribune, an African-American newspaper, wrote of Parker: "the life of our chief magistrate was saved by a Negro.
 No other class of citizens is more loyal to this country than the Negro."

-Despite initial optimism that McKinley would recover, the president died about a week later of complications arising from his wound.
-Czolgosz was quickly tried and convicted in the Erie County Superior Court and, exactly 45 days after McKinley's death, executed, his body afterwards being dissolved in acid.
-Parker was not called to testify, though his attempt to save the president was later lauded in a speech given by Booker T. Washington.
-Preacher Lena Doolin Mason wrote a poem praising Parker for his actions, "A Negro In It", casting him as the latest in a long line of African Americans who risked their lives in service to their country and admonishing white Americans to recognize that bravery with the cessation of lynchings.
+McKinley died about a week later of complications arising from his wound.
+Czolgosz was tried and convicted in Erie County Superior Court and executed on October 29, his body then dissolved in acid.
+Parker was not called to testify.
+Booker T. Washington later lauded his attempt to save McKinley in a speech.
+Preacher Lena Doolin Mason wrote a poem praising Parker's actions, "A Negro In It", casting him as the latest in a long line of African Americans who risked their lives in service to their country and admonishing white Americans to recognize that bravery with the cessation of lynchings.

+Controversy

+Parker was never called to testify at Czolgosz's trial.
+He was accused by Secret Service members of making false claims.
+On September 27, he encountered Black supporters who supported his claims but he refused to publicly address the crowd.
+Clarence Lusane wrote in The Black History of the White House that before the shooting, Parker was being racially profiled by a secret service agent.
+Parker was described as indignant at others' attempts to take credit for Czolgosz's capture.